arkadiko-dao/arkadiko/docs/grant.md

 ## Project Overview
 **What solution are you providing?
 Who will it serve?**

-Arkadiko implements a stablecoin soft-pegged to 1 USD called xUSD and a Governance Token called DIKO that create the foundational primitives for a lending/borrowing platform.
+Arkadiko implements a stablecoin soft-pegged to 1 USD called USDA and a Governance Token called DIKO that create the foundational primitives for a lending/borrowing platform.

-The Arkadiko protocol trustlessly provides stable loans backed by the Stacks Tokens (STX), known as xUSD.
-In order to mint xUSD, you need to over-collateralise Stacks (STX) tokens into an Arkadiko Stacks Vault.
-In other words, xUSD is a stablecoin, existing to maintain relative price stability in volatile markets.
-People repay their loans by returning xUSD plus a little more to cover the fixed interest on the loan (called the stability fee).
+The Arkadiko protocol trustlessly provides stable loans backed by the Stacks Tokens (STX), known as USDA.
+In order to mint USDA, you need to over-collateralise Stacks (STX) tokens into an Arkadiko Stacks Vault.
+In other words, USDA is a stablecoin, existing to maintain relative price stability in volatile markets.
+People repay their loans by returning USDA plus a little more to cover the fixed interest on the loan (called the stability fee).
 The loan can be paid back anytime, as there is no repayment schedule.
 The protocol enforces the price by selling off a person's STX if its total value falls below 150 percent (liquidation ratio) of how ever much STX the user borrowed.
 All STX will be sold through auctions to stackers who are registered with the protocol.

-No more and no less xUSD exist in the world than loans made in it at that time.
-Every single xUSD is some piece of someone’s STX, locked up on the Arkadiko protocol until the person who put in their STX pays the xUSD back.
-When xUSD goes into the system to repay a loan, it just gets burnt and disappears forever.
+No more and no less USDA exist in the world than loans made in it at that time.
+Every single USDA is some piece of someone’s STX, locked up on the Arkadiko protocol until the person who put in their STX pays the USDA back.
+When USDA goes into the system to repay a loan, it just gets burnt and disappears forever.
 Only the interest (i.e. stability fee) remains for Arkadiko to use to reward DIKO holders or cover expenses for the protocol.

 When STX are posted as collateral to mint stablecoins, the STX tokens will automatically be used to stack natively on the Stacks protocol (either autonomously or through a delegation pool).
 The yield earned in bitcoin will be used for three purposes:
-1. Reward xUSD stablecoin minters to HODL and use their stablecoins (e.g. they take 80% of the yield)
+1. Reward USDA stablecoin minters to HODL and use their stablecoins (e.g. they take 80% of the yield)
 2. Go into the reserve of the DAO to cover expenses (e.g. the reserve takes 5% of the yield)
 3. Distribute earnings among the DIKO governance token holders (e.g. the token holders get 15% of the yield)